FilipVanVooren/stevie/docs/devs/sams.md

   |--------|-------|-------|--------|--------|-------|-------|-------|
   |   >02  |  >03  |  >0a  | >20-2f | >40-ff |  >05  |  >06  |  >07  |

-  Note that during index reorganization (e.g. when inserting/removing a line), sequential index pages are aditionally paged-in at >c000, >d000, >e000, >f000.
+  During index reorganization (e.g. when inserting/removing a line), sequential index pages are aditionally paged-in at >c000, >d000, >e000, >f000.
-  That is to form a continuous index region at >b000 to >ffff.
+  This forms a continuous index region at >b000 to >ffff.

   For details see stevie module ``/modules/idx.asm``